Where to Stay in Bali: 14 Best Areas

 - You want a great beach

-5. Amed – Best Area to Stay in Bali for Snorkeling & Diving
+5. Amed and Tulamben, quiet places to stay in Bali for snorkeling & diving

 Amed is over on the Eastern Coast of Bali and is the main destination for visitors to this side of Bali.
 It is a little more off the beaten path than the busier package holiday resorts of South Bali, and it is a perfect choice for the adventurous traveler or backpacker.
 For this reason, you can find some great budget and mid-range accommodation here.